dwojciec/debugging-lab-summit-2019/instructions/intro.md

 ![oc login]({% image_path openshift-console-application.png%}){:width="500px"}

 Point your browser at the Web UI route url.
-You should be able to see the CoolStore with all products and their inventory status.
+You should be able to see the Coolstore Application with all products and their inventory status.

 ![CoolStore Shop]({% image_path coolstore-web.png %}){:width="840px"}